Fujifilm X-A3 vs Sony A7R III

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R III provides a better video resolution than the X-A3.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7R III has an electronic viewfinder (3686k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X-A3 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Fujifilm X-A3 and Sony A7R III in connection with corresponding information for a sample of similar cameras.

 |Fujifilm X-T30« »||2360||n||3.0||1040||tilting||Y||1/4000s||8.0||Y||n||Fujifilm X-T30|